-Please note that if you have sedation you are not allowed to drive, drink alcohol, go to work, look after children on your own, operate heavy machinery or sign any legally binding documents for 24 hours after the procedure.
-You will need someone to accompany you home and to stay overnight if possible, or at least for 4 hours.
+Please note that if you have sedation you are not allowed to drive, drink alcohol, go to work, look after children on your own, care for others, operate heavy machinery or sign any legally binding documents for 24 hours afterwards.
+You will need someone to accompany you home and to stay with you for at least 4 hours or overnight if possible.

-Guidelines for people with diabetes
+Guidance for people with diabetes